 CPSP student organizations must certify each fall semester.
-For the Fall 20 semester, Community Service Chairs must reach out to the Director, Sheri Stevens, ([email protected]) to set up a time to discuss potential partnership during the pandemic.
+Community Service Chairs must reach out to the Director, Sheri Stevens, ([email protected]) to set up a time to discuss potential partnership during the pandemic.

 Student organizations wishing to allow their members to earn credit(s) for the community service that they perform with the student organization must certify with the Community and Public Service Program (CPSP) before students can register for the RSSW courses.
 Organizations that are certifying for the first time must also complete the New Organization Application